NOTE: This newsletter can be

 legislators and ask them to support the bill.
 You can get to the NNJ web

-through the Hudson Division page http://www.arrlhudson.org for more
+site through the Hudson Division page http://www.arrlhudson.org for more

 information.